Skip to main content

 Pascagoula, Mississippi · FDIC Cert #12203

-Merchants&Marine Bank is an FDIC-insured bank (Certificate #12203) with $777M in total assets and $622M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Merchants&Marine Bank, an FDIC-insured bank (Certificate #12203) with $777M in total assets and $622M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Pascagoula, Mississippi, the bank maintains a Tier 1 capital ratio of 16.92% (Well-Capitalized) and a nonperforming loan ratio of 0.48%.
-BankHealthData assigns a composite Health Grade of A (92/100).
+BankHealthData assigns a composite Health Grade of A (92/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Merchants&Marine Bank (FDIC cert 12203) is a community bank — $777M in total assets, $622M in deposits, serving the Pascagoula, Mississippi area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.